Small business champion and longtime Park Slope activist Albert Cabbad passed away in his Bay Ridge home last week. He was 88.

 “He was politically involved — he knew a lot of people,” she said.
 “He was always seeing what everyone was doing, always donating.”

-Cabbad was also a vocal member of Community Board 6’s economic development committee in the 1990s and 2000s and was among the board members ousted by former Borough President Marty Markowitz in 2007 for their opposition to the Atlantic Yards mega-development.
+Cabbad was also a vocal member of Community Board 6’s economic development committee in the 1990s and 2000s and was among the board members ousted by former Borough President Marty Markowitz in 2007 for his opposition to the Atlantic Yards mega-development.

 “He was constantly teaching us to be more accepting, welcoming of diversity, and tolerant,” Community Board 6 district manager Craig Hammerman said.